Sicilian Anise Cookies for Lent (Pani di Cena)

 Pani di cena on a plate with ceramic easter eggs

-Pani di cena are a traditional Sicilian cookie that is made to celebrate lent.
-These little biscotti type cookies are dotted with anise seeds and made to resemble little crosses.
-They are subtly sweet and crispy cookies that we coat with a light frosting.
+Pani di cena are traditional Sicilian cookies that are made to celebrate Lent.
+These small, biscotti-like cookies are dotted with anise seeds and shaped to resemble small crosses.
+The subtly sweet, anise-flavored cookies are coated in a simple white glaze frosting and can be decorated with sprinkles if desired.

 Total Time 2 hours